christopherwoodall/imagenius/.github/README.md

 3. View the automatically generated tags for the image.

-## To Do
-  [ ] Move tags to database to enable more efficient tag modification and searching.

 ## Contributions

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.